sahil-681/Web-Scraping-using-R/README.md

 # Web-Scraping-using-R

-Scrape https://www.azlyrics.com/b/beatles.html for all Beatles song lyrics.
+Scraped https://www.azlyrics.com/b/beatles.html for all Beatles song lyrics.
-Preprocessing the data and visualizing the top occurring unigrams, bigram and trigrams
+Preprocessed the data and visualizing the top occurring unigrams, bigram and trigrams